 This can be done, but it requires solutions tailored-made for this purpose.
 As companies prepare to support remote workers permanently, factoring in the need to integrate with peripheral devices will be a priority.

-Maintaining IT hardware
+Maintaining IT Hardware

 Keeping IT hardware up and running also becomes more challenging when remote work is permanent.
 Employees may be able to get by with laptops that need maintenance when they’re working from home temporarily.
 But when they rarely or never go into the office, providing support for physical hardware is much more difficult.

 One way to cope with this challenge is to minimize the amount of physical hardware that companies need to maintain.
-Here again, cloud desktops can help by allowing organizations to provide employees with a complete remote desktop environment that they can access from anywhere using their own hardware.
+Here again, cloud desktops can help by allowing organizations to provide employees with a complete desktop environment that they can access from anywhere using their own hardware.
 And because the only resource required to log into the cloud desktop is a Web browser, there is no special hardware or software that the company needs to deploy and maintain on employees’ personal devices to keep them productive.

-Keeping costs in check
+Keeping Costs in Check